Sun Life Financial (NYSE:SLF) Price Target Cut to $38.00

-Sun Life Financial (NYSE:SLF) (TSE:SLF) had its target price reduced by Cfra from $52.00 to $38.00 in a report released on Tuesday morning, BenzingaRatingsTable reports.
-Cfra currently has a hold rating on the financial services provider’s stock.
+Sun Life Financial (NYSE:SLF) (TSE:SLF) had its target price dropped by Cfra from $52.00 to $38.00 in a report released on Tuesday, BenzingaRatingsTable reports.
+The firm presently has a “hold” rating on the financial services provider’s stock.
+Cfra’s target price suggests a potential upside of 18.05% from the stock’s previous close.

-SLF has been the topic of a number of other reports.
-Credit Suisse Group began coverage on shares of Sun Life Financial in a research report on Friday, February 7th.
-They set an outperform rating and a $71.00 price target on the stock.
-Barclays raised their price target on shares of Sun Life Financial from $39.00 to $44.00 and gave the company an underweight rating in a research report on Thursday, April 9th.
-TheStreet lowered shares of Sun Life Financial from a b- rating to a c rating in a research report on Friday, March 27th.
-Argus reaffirmed a buy rating and issued a $53.00 price objective on shares of Sun Life Financial in a research report on Friday, January 17th.
-They noted that the move was a valuation call.
-Finally, Scotiabank lifted their price objective on shares of Sun Life Financial from $58.00 to $60.00 and gave the stock an outperform rating in a research report on Thursday, May 7th.
-Two investment analysts have rated the stock with a sell rating, five have given a hold rating and seven have given a buy rating to the company.
-The stock presently has a consensus rating of Hold and a consensus price target of $55.00.
+Several other brokerages have also recently commented on SLF.
+Canaccord Genuity raised their target price on Sun Life Financial from $50.00 to $52.00 and gave the stock a “hold” rating in a research report on Thursday, May 7th.
+Scotiabank raised their target price on Sun Life Financial from $58.00 to $60.00 and gave the stock an “outperform” rating in a research report on Thursday, May 7th.
+Royal Bank of Canada raised Sun Life Financial from a “sector perform” rating to an “outperform” rating in a report on Thursday, May 7th.
+TD Securities reissued a “buy” rating and set a $72.00 price objective on shares of Sun Life Financial in a report on Thursday, February 13th.
+Finally, CIBC lifted their price objective on Sun Life Financial from $57.00 to $59.00 and gave the company a “neutral” rating in a report on Thursday, May 7th.
+Two analysts have rated the stock with a sell rating, five have assigned a hold rating and seven have given a buy rating to the stock.
+Sun Life Financial has an average rating of “Hold” and an average price target of $55.00.

 Sun Life Financial Inc, a financial services company, provides insurance, wealth, and asset management solutions to individuals and corporate clients worldwide.
 The company operates through five segments: Sun Life Financial Canada, Sun Life Financial United States, Sun Life Financial Asset Management, Sun Life Financial Asia, and Corporate.